The Masovian Voivode Application Process

 Warsaw, Poland

-The Masovian Voivode (Mazowiecki Urząd Wojewódzki) in Warsaw is the sole adjudicator for overseas Polish citizenship-by-descent confirmation cases.
-Under the 2009 Polish Citizenship Act, you apply for confirmation of Polish citizenship (Potwierdzenie Posiadania Obywatelstwa Polskiego) — the Voivode issues a zaświadczenie o posiadaniu obywatelstwa polskiego stating that you hold Polish citizenship.
+Under Art.
+55 of the 2009 Polish Citizenship Act, the confirmation decision is made by the voivode for your last place of residence in Poland — and only where there is no such basis by the Masovian Voivode (Mazowiecki Urząd Wojewódzki) in Warsaw.
+Most overseas applicants have no Polish residence, so Warsaw handles the bulk of diaspora cases; an applicant whose family last lived in Kraków would go to the Małopolski Voivode instead.
+You apply for confirmation of Polish citizenship (Potwierdzenie Posiadania Obywatelstwa Polskiego) and the voivode issues a zaświadczenie o posiadaniu obywatelstwa polskiego stating that you hold it.
 This is not a naturalization process; if the chain is intact, you have been a Polish citizen since birth.

 Submission is two-stage.
-You assemble the complete package and submit it at any Polish consulate or embassy in the US.
+You assemble the complete package and submit it — in person or by mail — to the Polish consulate or embassy whose consular district covers your US state.
 The consulate reviews for completeness and forwards your file to Warsaw.
 The Masovian Voivode adjudicates the case and either issues a confirmation certificate or, in complex situations, issues a refusal that can be appealed.
 There is no in-person interview in Warsaw and no language requirement.

 Step-by-step process